Last updated July 14, 2020

 |Scientific and Cultural Facilities District||0.1%|

-As you can see, buyers in Centennial, CO pay not just state, city and county sales tax rates but also two separate district taxes.
+As you can see, buyers in Littleton, CO pay not just state, city and county sales tax rates but also two separate district taxes.

 Sales Tax Rate Exceptions

 Some states have different tax structures for different types of items.
 For example, in Illinois, a state with no local sales tax rates, the state sales tax rate is 6.25% for most tangible property.
 But the sales tax rate for qualified food, drugs and medical appliances is just 1%.

 And some states don’t tax grocery items at the state level, but have a special-purpose local-option sales tax (SPLOST) that does not exempt groceries.
 In Georgia, for example, grocery items to be consumed off the premises are non-taxable.
 But since Cherokee County, GA has a SPLOST that does not exempt groceries, consumers there pay the 2% SPLOST sales tax rate on groceries, even though people purchasing groceries in other areas of the state may not pay sales tax on groceries.

 Before you get too overwhelmed, keep in mind that this is only a handful of exceptions.
 But if you sell items that are often taxed differently – like food & groceries, clothing, prescription drugs, software-as-a-service, digital goods, supplements or alcohol, you may have to deal with more complicated sales tax rates.

 We get it.
 Sales tax is complicated and nobody wants to become a sales tax expert just to sell products online.

 That’s why we created the the TaxJar API.
 The TaxJar API offers accurate sales tax rates & calculations at the state, county city and special taxing district level.
 No more fussing with rate tables or chasing down tax changes (and they do change often!).
 You’re sure to charge the customer the right amount, every time.
 We offer a sales tax calculation solution for online marketplaces, too.